+COVID-19 Response

-COVID-19 Response Preparing for Intermittent Closures:
+Preparing for Intermittent Closures:

 SHA has a digital communication plan for all parents through the Class DOJO app and maintains a constant state of preparedness throughout the school year.
 This will include packets of learning materials for students' distance learning from home, and considerations for blended learning in lesson planning should the need arise.
 We will implement the following policies to assist in social distancing.

 Safety Actions

 Promote healthy hygiene practices:

-- SHA will teach and reinforce students to wash hands and cover coughs and sneezes. - SHA supports the option mask wearing. - SHA will have adequate supplies to support healthy hygiene behaviors, including soap, hand sanitizer with at least 60 percent alcohol, paper towels, tissues, and no-touch trash cans. - SHA will post signs on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures, and properly wear a face covering. - SHA utilizes UV lights after hours and HEPA Air Filtration Units to mitigate the spread of air borne illnesses. - SHA safety team meets quarterly to discuss issues and revise the safety plan as necessary.
-Intensive cleaning, disinfection, and ventilation - SHA will clean and disinfect frequently touched surfaces within the school at least daily (for example, door handles, sink handles, desks, tabletops, etc) as well as shared objects (toys, games, art supplies) between uses. - SHA staff will ensure safe and correct application of disinfectants and keep products away from children. - SHA will ensure ventilation systems operate properly and increase circulation of outdoor air through the HVAC system. - SHA has closed all communal water fountains; students are provided water bottles.
-Check for signs and symptoms - Encourage staff to stay home if they are sick and encourage parents to keep sick children home. - Encourage immunization against diseases.
+- SHA will teach and reinforce students to wash hands and cover coughs and sneezes. - SHA will have adequate supplies to support healthy hygiene behaviors, including soap, hand sanitizer with at least 60 percent alcohol, paper towels, tissues, and no-touch trash cans. - SHA will post signs on how to stop the spread of germs, properly wash hands, promote everyday protective measures. - SHA utilizes UV lights after hours and HEPA Air Filtration Units to mitigate the spread of air borne illnesses.

+Intensive cleaning, disinfection, and ventilation

+- SHA will clean and disinfect frequently touched surfaces within the school at least daily. - SHA staff will ensure safe and correct application of disinfectants and keep products away from children. - SHA will ensure ventilation systems operate properly and increase circulation of outdoor air through the HVAC system. - SHA has water fill stations and provides water bottles for each student.

+Check for signs and symptoms

+- Encourage staff to stay home if they are sick and encourage parents to keep sick children home. - Encourage immunization against diseases.